 Click here to download the 3 MB pdf: Voluntary Conservation Agreements: An Introduction for North Carolina Land Owners

-Contact us to GET INFORMATION about how protecting your property may qualify you in for FEDERAL & STATE TAX BENEFITS!
-And how preservation of your land can set the standard for our area’s conservation.
+Contact us to get information about how protecting your property may qualify you in for FEDERAL & STATE TAX BENEFITS!
+And how preservation of your land can set the standard for our area’s conservation efforts.

 Visit us to SEE A MAP showing where your property fits in the landscape of permanently protected land in the area, and/or see where your farm fits into protected land in Horse Country!

 If you’d like to see a 10 MINUTE VIDEO about protecting our horse country, featuring interviews about how Virginia’s Piedmont Environmental Council protected their vast Horse Country, just drop in or contact PAC to for details on how you can watch or borrow our “Saving Horse Country” DVD.

 PAC works not only with landowners, but also with other land trusts, state and federal agencies to accomplish conservation goals.
 PAC also endorses the North Carolina Wildlife Action Plan, or SWAP, which encourages the preservation of wildlife through habitat conservation.